vitxd/PMAPI-examples/pmapi/node/apiclient/README.md

 ## About the Node.js PMAPI client library

-This is an npm package.
-Install it with Node.js to integrate with the Sign-Up.to Permission Marketing API quickly and efficiently.
-More info at https://dev.sign-up.to/.
+Integrate with the Sign-Up.to Permission Marketing API quickly and efficiently.
+More info at https://dev.sign-up.to/documentation/reference/latest/examples/client-libraries/.

 ## Installation